Svehla/TS_DeepMerge/docs/article_backup.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/hpstzq6qaldggcql5q1v.png)

-This is our toolbelt to do the DeepMergeZip function!
+That is all we need to final implementation of array merging Generic, so let's hack it!

-### Now let's zip two arrays and combine items together
+### `Zip_DeepMergeTwoTypes<T, U>`

-AggregateArray is simple recursive generic which zip two arrays and combine their items based on array index value.
+`Zip_DeepMergeTwoTypes` is a simple recursive generic which zip two arrays into one by combining their items based on the item index position.

 ```typescript
 type Head<T> = T extends [infer I, ...infer _Rest] ?
 I : never
 type Tail<T> = T extends [infer _I, ...infer Rest] ?
 Rest : never